punk-domains-2/docs/contracts/flexi/flexi-tld-factory.md

 # Flexi TLD factory contract

+> WIP (Work In Progress): This file has not been completely updated yet.

 Flexi TLD Factory is a contract responsible for issuing new TLDs and keeping a list of all TLDs created through it, and their respective addresses.

 **Contract code:** https://github.com/punk-domains/punk-contracts/blob/main/contracts/factories/flexi/FlexiPunkTLDFactory.sol